afa5e/Million-Dollar-Hot-Seat/README.md

   Why are FPGAs used?|FPGAs can be reprogrammed to accomplish various tasks faster than a RISC module but slower than a dedicated ASIC circuit
-  What was the clock speed of the first intel microprocessor?|740kHz Which of the following is a repetition control structure?|DO WHILE Which of the following is an example of a visual algorithm description?|flowcharts Which of the following may cause "Spaghetti code"?|GOTO Which of the following is not used as a symbol in flowcharts?|Pentagon Which of the following is not a logic operator?|~=
+  What was the clock speed of the first intel microprocessor?|740kHz Which of the following is a repetition control structure?|DO WHILE Which of the following is an example of a visual algorithm description?|Flowcharts Which of the following may cause "Spaghetti code"?|GOTO Which of the following is not used as a symbol in flowcharts?|Pentagon Which of the following is not a logic operator?|~=